shuai-xu/flink/docs/dev/table/streaming/temporal_tables.md

 Yen           1
 {% endhighlight %}

 **Note**: Currently, Flink doesn't support directly querying the temporal table with a constant time.
 At the moment, temporal table can only be used in joins.
-The example above was used to provide an intuition about what the temporal table `LatestRates` returns.
+The example above is used to provide an intuition about what the temporal table `LatestRates` returns.

 See also the page about [joins for continuous queries](joins.html) for more information about how to join with a temporal table.